 Our speakers are graduate students from the University of Missouri--Columbia.
 Brian Hidden is studying waterfowl and wetland habitat.
 Eric Fishel will discuss breeding bird associations with residential land management.
-Drew Fowler is evaluating the effects of harvest on Snow Geese.
+Christine Brodsky studied bird communities on vacant urban lands.

 Field trips.
 No sign-up in advance.
 Details will be announced on site.